 In general, Nissan LEAF has a high-level and creative ad, because of its use of colors, pictures and a brilliant slogan.
 It is an effective ad, not only to represent its environmental concern and energy-saving concept, but also to attract car and science enthusiasts and environment conservation advocates as their customer groups.

+Anqi,

+Your writing shows depth and insight about this ad.
+I see that you have put a lot of time in your writing.
+Your description of the ad is clear, and the strategies that you point out are explained to show that the creators of the ad are appealing to a particular audience.
+This is the most important aspect of writing visual or textual analyses.

+I gave you some feedback in the margins about how you can improve subtle things with your writing.
+Some about organization at the sentence level, and others to show how you might better engage your readers.
+Word choice is clear and concise for the most part!

 Rubric